-You don’t have to be a beginner or an expert rider to make a business around horses, there are lots of opportunities out there to be successful working around you hobby just keep your eye out and your options open.
+You don’t have to be a beginner or an expert rider to do a business around horses; there are many opportunities to be successful working around your hobby.
+Just keep your eye out and your options open.
 Here are a few more options that are out there.

-If you have land and/or stables at your property then you could consider offering livery at your property, you need to decide how many horses you can house, whether you will offer full board which will include some or all of the following: feeding, yard and stable cleaning, stalls/fields/pastures, watering and blanketing/rugging among others services or DIY boarding where your responsibilities are restricted to the upkeep of the facilities.
+If you have land and stables at your property, then you could consider offering livery at your property; you need to decide how many horses you can house and whether you will provide a full board, which will include some or all of the following: feeding, yard and regular cleaning, stalls/fields/pastures, watering and blanketing/rugging among others services or DIY boarding where your responsibilities are restricted to the upkeep of the facilities.

 Working with children

-You could offer day camps on weekend or in school holidays or overnight camps for the immersive farm experience, your local laws and regulations will need to be checked at all times when working with children so be sure to make sure you are covered in terms of the law when being responsible for kids and that your property meets all the relevant regulations for overnight guests etc.
+You could offer day camps on weekends or in school holidays, or overnight camps for the immersive farm experience; your local laws and regulations will need to be checked at all times when working with children, so be sure to make sure you are covered in terms of the law when being responsible for kids and that your property meets all the relevant regulations for overnight guests etc.

 Arts and Crafts

-If you have a skill in arts or crafts as well as a love for Horses then why not paint or create some pieces and sell your wares to other horse lovers?
+If you have a skill in arts or crafts and a love for Horses, why not paint or create some pieces and sell your wares to other horse lovers?

-Whether you paint or build, stitch or weld, there are many online marketplaces that you could sell your wares as well as plenty of local shows and country car boots where you can have a stall and sell your creations.
+Whether you paint or build, stitch or weld, there are many online marketplaces where you could sell your wares and plenty of local shows and country car boots where you can have a stall and sell your creations.

-These are just a few ideas of how you can make a business around your hobby of horses, there is much more out there!
+These are just a few ideas of how you can do a business around your hobby of horses; there is much more out there!

-If you are thinking about starting your own business and are in need of funding or insurances then why not get in touch with Love Finance and see how we can help make your dream a reality?
+If you are thinking about starting your own business and need funding or insurance, why not contact Love Finance and see how we can help make your dream a reality?